Legoless/Dominus/README.md

 # Installation

 The easiest way to add Dominus to a project just add a Git submodule.
 Make sure you update it before launching.
-Dominus has an automatic updating mechanism, that will always bring the script up to date.
+When integration command is ran, it will automatically update the submodule (if present).
+To make Dominus work, you also need to ste correct environment variables.

 # Configuration file